catppuccin/kitty/README.md

   ```

 - Q: **_"Which fetch is used in the screenshots?"_**<br>
-  A: It's [pfetch with kitties](https://github.com/andreasgrafen/pfetch-with-kitties) — a slightly modified version if [pfetch](https://github.com/dylanaraps/pfetch) which adds the ASCII Kitty.
+  A: It's [pfetch with kitties](https://github.com/andreasgrafen/pfetch-with-kitties) — a slightly modified version of [pfetch](https://github.com/dylanaraps/pfetch) which adds the ASCII Kitty.

 &nbsp;